apache/couchdb/nouveau/README.md

 ## Index function

-To ease migration nouveau functions can use the 'index' function exactly as it exists in dreyfus, but the function also supports a new style.
+To ease migration nouveau functions can use the 'index' function exactly as it exists in dreyfus, but the function also supports a new style where the intended Lucene field type is the first argument.

 | Arguments                                          | Effect
 | :------------------------------------------------- | :-----